bmc/spark-hive-udf/README.md

 ## Building

 This project builds with [SBT][], but you don't have to download SBT.
-Just use the `activator` script in the root directory.
+Just use the `activator` script in the `bin` subdirectory.
 To build the jar file, use this command:

 ```
-$ ./activator jar
+$ bin/activator +jar
 ```

-That command will download the dependencies (if they haven't already been downloaded), compile the code, run the unit tests, and create a jar file in `target/scala-2.10`.
+That command will download the dependencies (if they haven't already been downloaded), compile the code, run the unit tests, and create jar files for both Scala 2.10 and Scala 2.11.
+Those jars will be:

+* Scala 2.10: `target/scala-2.10/spark-hive-udf_2.10-0.1.0.jar`
+* Scala 2.11: `target/scala-2.11/spark-hive-udf_2.11-0.1.0.jar`

 ### Building with Maven

 Honestly, I'm not a big fan of Maven.
-I had a Maven `pom.xml` file here, but I got tired of maintaining an annoying XML Maven build file, when I'm already maintaining an SBT build file.
+I had a Maven `pom.xml` file here, but I got tired of maintaining two build files.
 Just use `activator`, as described above.

 ## Running in Spark